 Once you qualify for a home improvement loan, you may feel like the hard work is behind you.
 Securing financing is a big deal, but you still have a few decisions left to make before you start work.
 While several areas in your home could benefit from repairs, remodeling, or just a facelift, some projects will be a better investment than others.
-If you recently took out a personal loan for a home improvement project, be sure to review these top five areas to focus your money.
+If you took out a personal loan and have a few other debts, you can even consider consolidating your loans since there are few benefits from this.
+Be sure to review these top five areas to focus your money on.
 Whether you plan to live in your home for years to come or you’re selling soon, here are some projects with an excellent return on investment (ROI).

 Head to the Attic